blinzelaffe/SimpleTinyG/readme.md

 ========

 SimpleTinyG is a fork of the great TinyG.
-The Project aim to integrate the LUFA-usb-stack and some to the microcontroller.
+The Project aim to integrate the LUFA-usb-stack.

 Some more informations to the the forked TinyG
 * 6 axis motion (XYXABC axes)